ICR-RL: Deep Reinforcement Learning via In-Context Regression: Implementation Details

 Where $x_{min}=-1.2$ and $x_{max}=0.6$, and these define the environment borders, while $v$ is the velocity of the car.
 We use $c$ as a constant to encourage velocity and define $c=10$.
 This formulation encourages forward motion and penalizes stagnation, helping the agent build momentum toward the goal.
-For CartPole, we define a shaped reward based on normalized deviations from the center and upright position: